rkvilena/rkvilena/README.md

 # 💫 About Me:
 My name is Raka Wirabuana Ninagan.<br><br>I'm an undergraduate student in informatics department.
-Most of my experience so far is developing a website and PC games.
-I'm willing to learn anything related to programming, and currently i'm learning a VR & AR software.
+My programming focus is in website and game development.
+Outside my programming works, I also compose & arrange music especially for game development

 ## 🌐 Socials: